 „Where?“ asked Dad.
-He pushed away his plate and quickly climbed on a chair and He held on to the curtains.
-Mum stopped eating and shouted „There!“ Then she leapt up the table.
+He pushed away his plate and quickly climbed on a chair and then on to the chest of drawers under the window.
+He held on to the curtains.
+Mum stopped eating and shouted „There!
+Under the sofa!“ Then she leapt up the table.
 The plates and all the food fell to the ground with a crash.

 „Catch the mouse!“ said Mithun to the cat.
-The cat looked at the mouse and ran under the bed to hide. „Mouse!“ screamed Mithun and followed behind the cat.
-He hid with the cat.
+The cat looked at the mouse and jumped up on the sofa, next to Grandma.
+The mouse ran towards Mithun. „Help!“ screamed Mithun and followed behind the cat.
+The sofa was getting crowded.

 „I don’t want to have a mouse in the house.
 I will chase it out!
 It can stay in the garden but not in MY house“ said Mum bravely.
 She took out the broom and tried to find the mouse.
-She poked the broom here and there. „Watch out!
+She poked the broom here and there, under the sofa, under the cupboard… „Watch out!
 The mouse is behind you!“ shouted Dad.
-Mum looked at the mouse, and hid under the bed.
+Mum looked at the mouse, and jumped up on the sofa, next to Mithun.

 „I know what to do!“ shouted Grandma and jumped down from the sofa.
 She rolled up a newspaper and held it up, ready to hit the mouse.
 It’s to your left!“ shouted Dad.
-Grandma looked at the mouse, and hid under the bed.
+Grandma looked at the mouse, and quickly jumped back up onto the sofa.

-„Oh no!“ whispered Dad.
-He couldn’t go any higher.
-So he climbed down carefully, and hid under the bed before the mouse could see him.
+„Oh no!
+It’s coming towards me.“ whispered Dad.
+He couldn’t go any higher on the chest of drawers.
+So he climbed down carefully, and joined the others on the sofa, before the mouse could see him.

 „Mouse in the house!“ shouted everyone together.
 That woke Baby up.
 She sat on her mat, rubbing her eyes sleepily.
 What was that on her pillow?
 It had two eyes, four feet, and a long tail.

 „Mouse!“ said Baby, clapping happily.
-Baby looked at the mouse and the mouse ran away, with Baby right behind him.
+Now she was wide awake.
+Baby looked at the mouse and the mouse ran away, with Baby right behind it.

-The mouse leapt up the sofa, climbed the window, jumped up the table and down again, ran over the plates and the food, - and out of the door!
+The mouse ran across the room, under the sofa, then to the other side and under the chest of drawers, then it climbed up the curtain and jumped out of the window.

+“Mouse is gone” said Baby sadly, while all the others sighed and carefully came down from the sofa.

 Questions: